Art therapy

-Art therapy (not to be confused with arts therapy, which includes other creative therapies such as drama therapy and music therapy) is a distinct discipline that incorporates creative methods of expression through visual art media.
+Art therapy is a distinct discipline that incorporates creative methods of expression through visual art media.
 Art therapy, as a creative arts therapy profession, originated in the fields of art and psychotherapy and may vary in definition.
+Art therapy encourages creative expression through painting, drawing, or modeling.
+It may work by providing persons with a safe space to express their feelings and allow them to feel more in control over their lives.

 There are three main ways that art therapy is employed.
 The first one is called analytic art therapy.
 Analytic art therapy is based on the theories that come from analytical psychology, and in more cases, psychoanalysis.
-Analytic art therapy focuses on the client, the therapist, and the ideas that are transferred between the both of them through art.
-Another way that art therapy is utilized is art psychotherapy.
-This approach focuses more on the psychotherapist and their analysis of their clients' artwork verbally.
+Analytic art therapy focuses on the client, the therapist, and the ideas that are transferred between both of them through art.
+Another way that art therapy is used in art psychotherapy.
+This approach focuses more on the psychotherapists and their analyses of their clients' artwork verbally.
 The last way art therapy is looked at is through the lens of art as therapy.
 Some art therapists practicing art as therapy believe that analyzing the client's artwork verbally is not essential, therefore they stress the creation process of the art instead.
-In all of these different approaches to art therapy, the art therapist's client goes on the journey to delve into their inner thoughts and emotions by the use of paint, paper and pen, clay, sand, fabric, or other media.
+In all approaches to art therapy, the art therapist's client utilizes paint, paper and pen, clay, sand, fabric, or other media to understand and express their emotions.

-Art therapy can be used to help people improve cognitive and sensory motor function, self-esteem, self awareness, and emotional resilience.
+Art therapy can be used to help people improve cognitive and sensory motor function, self-esteem, self-awareness, and emotional resilience.
 It may also aide in resolving conflicts and reduce distress.

-Current art therapy includes a vast number of other approaches such as person-centered, cognitive, behavior, Gestalt, narrative, Adlerian, and family.
+Current art therapy includes a vast number of other approaches, such as person-centered, cognitive, behavioral, Gestalt, narrative, Adlerian, and family.
 The tenets of art therapy involve humanism, creativity, reconciling emotional conflicts, fostering self-awareness, and personal growth.

+Art therapy improves positive psychology by helping people find well-being through different unique pathways that add meaning to one's life to help improve positivity.